UNCLASSIFIED (U)

 2 FAM 232.1-4 Nationals or Permanent Residents of the United States

 The general rules set forth above assume that diplomatic mission staff members are nationals only of the sending country or, rarely, of some third country.
 Traditionally, governments are unwilling to surrender any jurisdiction over their own nationals, and the modern treaty regime states precise rules on this point.
 The United States, as a matter of policy, does not normally accept the accreditation of its own nationals or lawful permanent residents as diplomatic agents.
-But, were it to do so, such diplomatic agents would enjoy inviolability and jurisdictional immunity only in connection with the performance of official acts.
+Were it to do so, such diplomatic agents would enjoy inviolability and jurisdictional immunity only in connection with the performance of official acts.
 In any event, family members of diplomatic agents who are U.S. nationals enjoy no privileges or immunities.
 Administrative and technical staff members, service staff, and family members of these persons enjoy no privileges and immunities if they are U.S. nationals or have been determined by the Department of State to be permanently resident in the United States for the purposes of Article 38 of the Vienna Convention on Diplomatic Relations and Article 71 of the Vienna Convention on Consular Relations.
-(The group of individuals considered by the Department of State to be “permanently resident in” the United States for Vienna Convention purposes is larger than, but includes, lawful permanent residents.)
+The group of individuals considered by the Department of State to be “permanently resident in” the United States for Vienna Convention purposes is larger than, but includes, lawful permanent residents.

 2 FAM 232.1-5 Special Bilateral Agreements